 01.01.2017 – Yin Li joined the Relógio group to carry out her PhD project.
 She is financed by the Jinan Huaiyin Hospital of Shandong Province .
 Welcome, Yin!

 16.11.2016 – a team of the RTPi (the international television service of Rádio e Televisão de Portugal, the Portuguese public broadcaster) visited our group and prepared a documentary about our work.
-The result was a 4 min and a 8min short documentaries that can be seen under the following links:
+The result can be seen at our press page.

 Many thanks to the journalist Marisa Fernandes and the cameraman Oliver Cloppenburg for the very nice work.

 12.11-15.11.2016 – LF and REA presented a poster at the conference “From Functional Genomics to Systems Biology” at the EMBL in Heidelberg.

 24.09.2016 – NG was part of the winning team at the science hack day in Berlin.
 Congratulations Nikolai!

 NG and his team developed hardware and software for an innovative device in the health care field which can be wore on the wrist and it measures: pulse; ambient temperature; humidity; UV Light Exposure; visible light exposure and position of the arm via accelerometer.
 The device has a a Bluetooth interface to connect to the smartphone/tablet/computer and deliver the values in real time.
 Very useful to measure circadian rhythms in humans, among other applications.

 16.09.2016 – REA was awarded the Joachim Herz Add-on Fellowship for Interdisciplinary Science.

 The Joachim Herz Stiftung supports graduate students and postdocs from different disciplines conducting interdisciplinary research in systems biology and neighboring fields.
 The transition between the two stages is possible during the term of the fellowship (from 11/2016– 12/2018).